sleeptoken/zettelkasten/Remote Thought/Public key certificates.md

 Among the attributes of a certificate are fields named “usage” and “constraints”.
 Together, these are used to specify which purposes a certificate may be used for; when software is validating a certificate, validation will fail if the certificate is being used for some purpose that its usage/constraints do not permit.

-The most significant flag is the “Signing Certificate” flag, indicating that this certificate can be used to sign other certificates; these are also known as Certificate Authority Certificates aka CA Certificates.
+The most significant flag is the “Signing Certificate” flag, indicating that this certificate can be used to sign other certificates; these are also known as Certificate Authority Certificates aka [[CA Certificates]].
 Such certificates are relatively rare; normal certificates used to identify websites do not have the “signing certificate” flag, ie are always at the end of a “chain of trust”.

 The possessor of an existing Certificate Authority certificate should be careful who they issue normal (non-CA) certificates to, and extra-careful who they issue CA certificates to (where “issue” means signing a certificate).
 Of course anyone can create their own certificate with this flag set, but persuading an existing widely-trusted CA to sign that certificate will (and should) be difficult.